 PTSD Treatment Resource –

-Drugs and Therapies From Experimental to FDA-Approved
+From Experimental to FDA-Approved

 Suicide doesn’t kill our vulnerable veterans.
 PTSD does.
 To overcome it, we provide ALL treatment options, resources, stories, and ways to help yourself and others.

 Transcendental Meditation – plenty of positive referrals for this life-changing and mind refreshing practice.
 Can be done anywhere and anytime.

 NON FDA-APPROVED OPTIONS

 Ketamine Microdosing Offers Fast-Acting PTSD and Depression Relie – the most effective and cost-effect treatment in our opinion.

 Medical Marijuana Information – legal in many state, with recreational use also legal in many states, there are few downsides.